Computer Science and Information Systems Department

 Our suite of Applied AI programs offers a clear pathway for learners at every level.

-• Those looking for a foundational academic footing can begin with the Certificate of Achievement in Applied AI, which introduces core AI methodologies, Python programming, prompt engineering, and responsible AI, all with no heavy math or programming background required.
+• Certificate of Achievement in Applied AI: Those looking for a foundational academic footing can begin with this certificate, which introduces core AI methodologies, Python programming, prompt engineering and responsible AI — all with no heavy math or programming background required.

-Students ready to go further can pursue the Certificate of Achievement – Advanced in Applied AI, which dives into machine learning, deep learning frameworks, and natural language processing, culminating in a hands-on capstone project.
+• Certificate of Achievement – Advanced in Applied AI: Students ready to go further can pursue this advanced certificate, which dives into machine learning, deep learning frameworks, and natural language processing, culminating in a hands-on capstone project.

-Finally, students seeking a full degree can work toward the Associate in Science (AS) in Applied AI degree, which builds on the Advanced Certificate and on general education requirements across communication, sciences, and the humanities.
+• Associate in Science (A.S.) in Applied AI: Finally, students seeking a full degree can work toward the A.S. degree, which builds on the Advanced Certificate and on general education requirements across communication, sciences and the humanities.

 Certificate of Achievement in Applied AI